lorinbeer/incubator-cordova-docs/docs/en/edge/guide/upgrading/bada/index.md

     <script type="text/javascript" src="./js/cordova.js"></script>

+## Upgrade to 1.8.0 from 1.7.0 ##

+1. Remove the cordova.bada.js file from the Res/js directory
+2. Add the new cordova.js file to your Res/js directory
+3. Update your Res/index.html to reference cordova.js instead of cordova.bada.js

+Change this line:

+    <script type="text/javascript" src="./js/cordova.bada.js"></script>

+*to*

+    <script type="text/javascript" src="./js/cordova.js"></script>

 As of Cordova 1.8, Bada 1.2 is no longer supported!
 The repository will be kept there as an archive for people who still want to use it.
 It contains some outdated APIs.